ennis/graal-old/NOTES.md

 It might be useful when binding the image to a descriptor, to statically check that the image has the correct dimensions, but it's not there yet.
 And there will probably be other checks that need to be made at runtime anyway.

+# Management of vulkan handles by resources
+The handle to objects are stored in the base class `image_resource` or `buffer_resource` or `resource` (access semaphores), but it's the responsibility of the derived class `image_impl` to do the cleanup?
+-> The main issue is that there's a base `resource` class, but is doesn't represent ownership of the resource (only the derived class does).
+Idea: replace inheritance with composition:
+- image_impl owns a `shared_ptr<resource>`
+- swapchain_impl owns one resource per image

+## Getting rid of swapchain resources?
+Swapchain images are annoying because we don't really own them once they are passed to presentation.
+Also, they need binary semaphores for synchronization.
+Some notes:
+- they don't need to be reclaimed since they are owned by the swapchain
+- they can be used like regular images in the pipeline, so it must be tracked like a `resource`
+- don't expose swapchain images, only provide accessors to swapchains
+TODO:
+- augment image_impl with a way to create references to external images -> image_resource may or may not own the resource depending on a flag

 # Issue: granularity of access tracking
 Until now, we assumed that we could track the resource states at the granularity of the resource, that is, track the state of the whole image,